A Lower Bound for the Mahler Volume of Symmetric Convex Sets: Localisation on the Sphere

 Hence, by the definition of $\nu_{\pi}$

-for $j=1,2$, and where the limit is taken with respect to the vague topology defined on the space of convexely-derived measures (see \cite{memwst}).
+for $j=1,2$, and where the limit is taken with respect to the vague topology defined on the space of convexly-derived measures (see \cite{memwst}).
 Recall the following :

-\begin{lem} {\em (See \cite{hirsh}).} Let $\mu_i$ be a sequence of positive Radon measures on a locally-compact space $X$ which vaguely converges to a positive Radon measure $\mu$.
+\begin{lemma} {\em (See \cite{hirsh}).} Let $\mu_i$ be a sequence of positive Radon measures on a locally-compact space $X$ which vaguely converges to a positive Radon measure $\mu$.
 Then, for every relatively compact subset $A \subset X$, such that $\mu(\partial A)=0$,